-SCHS 7830 Consultation and Advocacy in School Counseling Prerequisite 7010.
+SCHS 7830 Consultation and Advocacy in School Counseling

+Prerequisite 7010.
 Emphasis is placed on skills and competencies in the areas of consultation and advocacy that allow the student to function effectively as a consultant in the school system and as an advocate for all students.

-SCHC 7870 Student Personnel Service in Higher Education 3-0-3 Development and organization of student personnel services in institutions of higher learning.
-The emphasis of the course is upon the philosophy, methods and techniques used in their operation.
-SCHC 7900 Pre-Practicum 3-0-3 Prerequisite: SCHC 7400 Advanced course in counseling and psychotherapeutic approaches emphasizing skill development.
-Extensive role playing in dyads and groups will be critiqued.
-Basic attending, empathy, and relationship skills will be emphasized as well as specific techniques such as desensitization, contracting, and role reversal.
+SCHC 7870 Student Personnel Service in Higher Education 3-0 Development and organization of student personnel services in institutions of higher learn ing.
+The emphasis of the course is upon the philosophy, methods and tec hniques used in their operation.
+SCHC 7900 Pre-Practicum 3-0-3 Prerequisite: SCHC 7400 Advanced course in counseling and psycho therapeutic ap proaches emphasizing skill development.
+Extensive role playing in dyads an d groups will be critiqued.
+Basic attending, empathy, and relationship skills will be empha sized as well a specific techniques such as desensitization, contracting, and role reversal.
 SCHC 7981 School Counseling Practicum I 3-0-3 Prerequisite: PSYC 7900.
 SCHC 7982 School Counseling Practicum II 3-0-3 Prerequisite: PSYC 7900.
 SCHC 7991 School Counseling Internship I 3-0-3 Prerequisite: SCHC 7981 and Graduate Standing.
 SCHC 7992 School Counseling Internship II 3-0-3 Prerequisite: SCHC 7981 and Graduate Standing.
 SCHC 7993 School Counseling Internship III 3-0-3 Prerequisite: SCHC 7981 and Graduate Standing.
 SCHC 8150 Behavioral Health Care Systems 3-1-3 Prerequisite: PSYC 7420 or permission of instructor.
-Also offered as PSYC 8150.
-Develops knowledge and skills concerning the behavioral health care of school aged youth with severe emotional disorders, including the conceptual, philosophical, operational, structural and procedural mechanisms commonly associated with system-level service coordination SCHC 8400 Special Topics In Applied Psychology 1-0-1 to 3-0-3 Prerequisite: Admission to Ed.S.
-School Counseling and Approval of Instructor.
-Introduction to current advanced topics within the field of applied psychology.
-Emphasis will be placed on specific content areas and applications.
+Also offered a Develops knowledge and skills concerning the behavioral health care of scl • with severe emotional disorders, including the conceptual, philosophical, op tural and procedural mechanisms commonly associated with system-level serv ice coordination and delivery.
+SCHC 8400 Special Topics In Applied Psychology 1-0- 1 to 3-0-3 Prerequisite: Admission to Ed.S.
+School Counseling and Approval of troduction to current advanced topics within the field of applied psychology 7.
+Emphasis wil be placed on specific content areas and applications.
 SCHC 8891 School Counseling Practicum I 3-0-3 Prerequisite: Admission to Ed.S.
 School Counseling Program.
 SCHC 8892 School Counseling Practicum II 3-0-3 Prerequisite: Admission to Ed.S.
 School Counseling Program.
-SCHC 8999 Thesis 3-0-3 Prerequisite: Admission to Graduate Program in Department, advanced standing, permission of advisor.
+SCHC 8999 Thesis 3-0-3 Prerequisite: Admission to Graduate Program in Department, adva nced standing permission of advisor.
 Also offered as PSYC 8999.

-Credit notations on the far right are often in the pattern 3-0-3.
+Most credit notations on the far right are in the pattern 3-0-3.
 The first number is the number of lecture hours (or equivalent) each week; the second number is the number of laboratory hours (or equivalent) each week; the third number, in bold, is the number of semester hours credit.